Farama-Foundation/MO-Gymnasium/README.md

 ## Acknowledgments

 * The `minecart-v0` env is a refactor of https://github.com/axelabels/DynMORL.
-* The `deep-sea-treasure-v0` is based on https://github.com/RunzheYang/MORL.
+* The `deep-sea-treasure-v0` and `mo-supermario-v0` are based on https://github.com/RunzheYang/MORL.
 * The `four-room-v0` is based on https://github.com/mike-gimelfarb/deep-successor-features-for-transfer.